Galil338/fract/README.md

 ## PCB

-Five copies of the same PCB are used to encase the dev board, battery, and components.
+Two copies of the main PCB are used to as the logical PCB and a bottom plate.
+The PCBs are screwed directly together.

-A dremel or other cutting tool is used to cut away sections of the inner layer of the PCB, in order to encase the dev board, battery connector, and battery between layers of PCB.
+Two top plate PCBs cover the dev board and battery.

 ## Keyboard firmware